 A morning at the Ligonier Country Market is a morning well spent, rain or shine!
-The market features dozens of vendors at the market, including crafters, processors, producers and ready-to-eat treats!
+The market, celebrating its 45th anniversary, features dozens of vendors at the market, including crafters, processors, producers and ready-to-eat treats!
 Pick up a bundle of fresh cut flowers, enjoy delicious donuts and smoothies, browse crafts and decorations of all varieties and you can even purchase dog treats for your furry friends at home.

 How lucky is Greensburg to have a farmers' market twice a week?!
 Support your local farming community by grocery shopping at the Greensburg Farmers' Markets on both Tuesday and Saturday and snag fresh produce, delicious baked goods, meat products, homemade crafts and more.
 Organic items are also available, so don't miss out!

 For 2020, the Greensburg market is drive-thru only, which is definitely a unique shopping experience.
 Just stay in your car, follow posted signs and drive up to each vendor as you make your selections to enjoy at home.

 Every Saturday from 9 a.m. to noon at Georgian Place outlet mall from May 23 until Nov.
 21, 2020.